StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 Currently the following metadata commands are available:

 - `version`: the feature version the script needs to run.
 Properties and methods that require a specific version are noted as such in the API documentation.
 If omitted version 1 is assumed.
-If the script requires a higher feature version than the user's UDBScript feature version the user will be asked if they want to execute the script anyway.
+If the script requires a higher feature version than the user's UZBScript feature version the user will be asked if they want to execute the script anyway.
 If the user choses to execute the script this choice will be remembered for the session
 - `name`: name of the script that will be shown in the docker.
 If omitted the capitalized file name without the extension will be used as the script name
 - `description`: description of the script.
 Should include what the script does and what the requirements are (for example if something has to be selected for the script to work)
 - `scriptoptions`: the script options.
-The payload has to be in UDB's configuration file format (see below)
+The payload has to be in UZB's configuration file format (see below)

 !!! attention
     It is highliy recommended to set the feature version through the `version` metadata command.
-The global `UDB` namespace was added in version 4, and new features will be exclusively added to this namespace!
+The global `UZB` namespace was added in version 4, and new features will be exclusively added to this namespace!

 #### Setting script options

 The script options that can be set in the docker prior to running the script can be defined using the `scriptoptions` metadata command.
-The payload has to be in UDB's configuration file format.
+The payload has to be in UZB's configuration file format.

 The payload consists of one or more blocks, each defining an option.
 The blocks have the following format: